brianmtreese/briantree.se/_posts/2024/12/2024-12-20-angular-ng-deep-alternatives.md

 2. And disabling [View Encapsulation](https://angular.dev/api/core/ViewEncapsulation) for those special cases where custom properties won’t cut it.

 {% include youtube-embed.html %}

+{% include update-banner.html title="About ::ng-deep" message="The <code>::ng-deep</code> selector has been deprecated by the Angular team.
+This tutorial shows modern alternatives using CSS Custom Properties and View Encapsulation." %}

 ## Goodbye ::ng-deep, Hello CSS Custom Properties!